Stanley Kubrick: 2001: A Space Odyssey

 Upon release in 1968, 2001: A Space Odyssey was not an immediate hit among critics, who faulted its lack of dialog, slow pacing, and seemingly impenetrable storyline.
-The film appeared to defy genre convention, much unlike any science-fiction movie before it, and clearly different from any of Kubrick's earlier works.
+The film appeared to defy genre convention, and was clearly different from any of Kubrick's earlier works.
 Kubrick was particularly outraged by a scathing review from Pauline Kael, who called it "the biggest amateur movie of them all", with Kubrick doing "really every dumb thing he ever wanted to do".
 Despite mixed contemporary critical reviews, 2001 gradually gained popularity and earned $31 million worldwide by the end of 1972.
 (Note: This made the film one of the five most successful MGM films at the time along with Gone With the Wind (1939), The Wizard of Oz (1939), and Doctor Zhivago (1965).)
-Today, it is widely considered to be one of the greatest and most influential films ever made and is a staple on All Time Top 10 lists.
+Today, it is widely considered to be one of the greatest and most influential films ever made.
 Baxter describes the film as "one of the most admired and discussed creations in the history of cinema", and Steven Spielberg has referred to it as "the big bang of his film making generation".
 For biographer Vincent LoBrutto it "positioned Stanley Kubrick as a pure artist ranked among the masters of cinema".
 The film marked Kubrick's first use of classical music.
-Roger Ebert writes: "Although Kubrick originally commissioned an original score from Alex North, he used classical recordings as a temporary track while editing the film, and they worked so well that he kept them.
+Roger Ebert writes: Although Kubrick originally commissioned an original score from Alex North, he used classical recordings as a temporary track while editing the film, and they worked so well that he kept them.
 This was a crucial decision.
-North's score, which is available on a recording, is a good job of film composition, but would have been wrong for 2001 because, like all scores, it attempts to underline the action -- to give us emotional cues.
+North's score, which is available on a recording, is a good job of film composition, but would have been wrong for 2001 because, like all scores, it attempts to underline the action – to give us emotional cues.
 The classical music chosen by Kubrick exists outside the action.
 It uplifts.
-It wants to be sublime; it brings a seriousness and transcendence to the visuals", citing Kubrick's use of Johann Strauss II's "The Blue Danube" and Richard Strauss's Also sprach Zarathustra.
+It wants to be sublime; it brings a seriousness and transcendence to the visuals.